 Creating Thru Improv: Is your worst nightmare as a writer staring at a blank page?
 If so, learn how to create content through improvisation.
 So often we judge our work before it's time to do so -- how many people do you know who've said they want to write a book, and how many actually have done it?
 In this workshop, we will withhold judgement during the ideating process, get out of our heads and on our feet, and improvise as much content as possible.
 Then, we'll see what we created in bulk and write down the ideas we want to develop.
 This class is open to those who consider themselves writers or improvisers or both of all experience levels.
 These tools will help you to create everything from personal narratives to sketch comedy and ensemble plays, and you will walk out of this workshop with actionable steps to get to work and create!

-Musical Improv - Finding The Fun In The Form: We focus so much on learning the form in musical improv; we sometimes forget to have fun.
+Musical Improv - Finding The Fun: Intermediate/Advanced music improv performers focus so much on learning the form; we sometimes forget to have fun.
 If you’re nailing the technical elements - like song structure, rhyming, and creating a narrative - but you're missing the laughs, then this class will help you play with abandonment.
 We will let go of doing music improv "correctly" and instead focus on making strong, specific choices from your gut, thereby surprising yourself and your audience.
 Rediscover the joy of musical improv!

 For Businesses, Organizations, and Universities